vocdoni/docs/docs/architecture/services/census-service.md

   "request": {
     "method": "genProof",
-    "censusId": "0x123456789", // Merkle Root of the census for which the claim siblings are requested "claimData": "base64-string", // the leaf for which the proof is requested "digested": false,  // is the claim digested? the backend should do it if not "rootHash": "optional-hexString" // from a specific version },
+    "censusId": "0x123456789", // Merkle Root of the census for which the claim siblings are requested "censusKey": "base64-string", // the leaf for which the proof is requested (base64 encoded) "censusValue": "hexString", // if weigthed census, the hexadecimal representation of the numeric big num weight "digested": false,  // is the key digested? the backend should do it if not "rootHash": "optional-hexString" // from a specific version },
   "signature": ""  // Leave empty